 You can put all the ingredients in a bowl and cook them together, or if you want to preserve some of the “rawness” of this meal you can stir in the rest of the ingredients once the oatmeal is fully cooked and ready to eat.

 The totally raw option is to soak whole oat groats, or steel cut oats in purified water overnight, then add the rest of the ingredients in the morning when you are ready to eat it.
-You can warm it up on the stove to knock the chill off.
+You can eat it cold or warm it up on the stove to knock the chill off.

-In the interest of simplicity, this post is all about supercharging traditional oatmeal that everyone’s familiar with.
+In the interest of simplicity, this post is all about supercharging traditional cooked oatmeal that everyone is familiar with.

 Here are the ingredients